Key takeaways

 👩🏻🍳➡️🥦 Restaurant-supplier platforms connect owners with vendors.
 Through these apps food spots can move all interactions with their suppliers online.
 Also, some platforms allow users to browse a catalog of fresh produce and beverages and compare prices.

 If you are not into the restaurant business and app development, you probably have not heard of examples for restaurant-supplier platforms.
 But you can always look them up.
-They include Kitchify, Choco, or Grecha.pro.
+They include Kitchify, Choco, or Grecha.pro

 👩🏻🍳➡️🙋🏻♂️ Restaurant-customer platforms place regular clients on the receiving end, while the main goal of the solution is to connect food places with its customers and make this interaction smooth and quick for both ends.
 They can serve several purposes, for example, help clients order food online, get it delivered, leave reviews, book tables and find hot spots in new cities.

-The restaurant-customer segment is very dense and has several subcategories depending on the main activity users can perform on the app.
+The restaurant-customer segment is very dense and has several subcategories, depending on the main activity users can perform on the app.

-- Reviews platforms that allow customers to share their experience about restaurants and dishes they tried there.
+Reviews platforms that allow customers to share their experience about restaurants and dishes they tried there.
 Prominent examples of mobile app development of this subcategory are Yelp or Urbanspoon.

-- Online order and delivery apps are the most popular subcategory, as it helps customers place orders for takeout and get their favorite meals delivered to the doorstep.
+Online order and delivery apps are the most popular subcategory, as it helps customers place orders for takeout and get their favorite meals delivered to the doorstep.
 Examples are well-known to anyone across the world and do not need a long introduction: UberEats, Wolt, Pizza Hut, or even McDonald’s.

-- Restaurant locators are apps that assist users in finding nice restaurants nearby.
+Restaurant locators are apps that assist users in finding nice restaurants nearby.
 Usually, they include features from other subcategories, for example, ranking and reviews, so customers can read about other people’s experiences and choose where to go for brunch or dinner.
-One of the most popular examples of a restaurant finder platforms is Zomato.
+One of the most popular examples of restaurant finder platforms is Zomato.

 Single vs. multi-restaurant apps